 What is Gari?

-Gari is a pickled ginger made by soaking thinly sliced young ginger in sweet vinegar brine.
-It is called "Gari" in Japan because it makes a crunchy sound when chewed, or when the ginger is thinly sliced with a knife.
+Gari is Japanese pickled ginger made by pickling thinly sliced young ginger in a sweet vinegar brine.
+In Japan, it is called gari because it makes a crunchy sound ('garigari') when chewed or when the ginger is thinly sliced with a knife.

-There is a reason why gari, which may seem unrelated to sushi at first glance, is commonly found in sushi restaurants.
-This is because it plays a role in safely and deliciously consuming raw fish, as follows.
+At first glance, gari, which might seem unrelated to sushi, is commonly found in sushi restaurants for a reason: it plays a role in safely and deliciously consuming raw fish, as described below:

-The sweet and tangy taste of gari helps to cleanse the palate and eliminate any lingering fishy taste in the mouth.
-By eating gari between pieces of sushi, it allows you to taste the next piece of sushi even more deliciously.
+The sweet and tangy taste of gari helps cleanse the palate and eliminate any lingering fishy taste in the mouth.
+By eating gari between pieces of sushi, it allows you to enjoy the next piece of sushi even more.

-Gingerol, which has antimicrobial properties, also has a warming effect.
-It can help warm the body and prevent it from getting cold, even when eating raw fish.
+Gingerol also has a warming effect.
+It can help warm the body and prevent it from feeling cold, even when eating cold raw fish.

 Ingredients

-- 3 cups (150ml) kombu dashi (which can be substituted with water) (For information on how to make kombu dashi, please refer to the linked article)
+- ⅔ cup kombu dashi (For information on how to make kombu dashi, please refer to the linked article.)

 - ½ Tbsp salt